As protests shake Senegal, women fear sexual assault victims will be silenced

-Awa Ndiaye, 22, cleaned up after the aftermath.
+Awa Ndiaye, 22, cleaned up the aftermath.
 She heard protesters calling for a healthy democracy and fair trial for Ousmane Sonko, the accused politician.

 But Ndiaye worried the fury in the air could silence victims of sexual assault.